luvaihassanali/ps-scripts/README.md

 ### activate-roles
 Activates, tracks, and renews Azure Administrator PIM roles.
 Uses AzureAD Preview module and BurntToast for Windows 10 notifications.

-### azure-devops-dynamics-365-pipeline
+### azure-devops-d365-pipelines
-Setup Azure DevOps pipeline to work with on-prem/cloud Dynamics 365 solutions
+Setup Azure DevOps pipeline to work with on-premises and in the cloud (Power Apps, including Portals) Dynamics 365 solutions using Microsoft.Xrm.Data.Powershell module (and PAC CLI for Portals).

 ### bak-to-cloud
-Simple backup script with progress bar.
+Backup script with progress bar.
 Deletes files in existing target location and copies source directory.
+Parses files to display accurate file count transfer.

 ### dynamics-multi-upload
 Script for Dynamics 365 on-premise solutions to avoid having to manually upload files.
 Created to facilitate upload of client written help guide (Word document converted to HTML page) with ~300 images.